1. Who is the Founder of HTML? Learn About the History of a Revolutionary Language

 2.2.
 Initial HTML Release

-• Later, it became the partner with W3C in its delivery and was completed on 28 October 2014.
+- Later, it became a partner with W3C in its delivery which was completed on 28 October 2014.

 2.3.
 Initial HTML Use

-• Moving further, the HTML history reveals that it was the official language of world-wide-web.
+- Moving further, the HTML history reveals that it was the official language of the worldwide web.

 3. History of Browsers